-If you have a tuition waiver related to a TA-ship, it will only cover nine credits of coursework.
+If you have a tuition waiver, it will only cover nine credits of coursework.
 You would have to pay tuition for any course you take beyond that.
-As an alternative, you might sit in on the course, with the permission of the instructor.
+As an alternative, you might sit in on the course as an auditor, with the permission of the instructor.